 Over four decades, Kinder Konzerts have introduced thousands of children to classical music and given many their first experience at Orchestra Hall.

-On Saturday, September 28, FRIENDS of the Minnesota Orchestra celebrates the 40th year of Kinder Konzerts with the world premiere of One-Dog Canoe, a new commissioned work by Minnesota composer Daniel Nass with the text of Mary Casanova’s beloved children’s book One-Dog Canoe read by narrator Katie Condon.
+On September 28, 2019, FRIENDS of the Minnesota Orchestra celebrated the 40th year of Kinder Konzerts with the world premiere of One-Dog Canoe, a new commissioned work by Minnesota composer Daniel Nass with the text of Mary Casanova’s beloved children’s book One-Dog Canoe read by narrator Katie Condon.
 As with all Kinder Konzerts, a chamber ensemble of Minnesota Orchestra musicians will perform the music, bringing their talent and rapport with audiences of all ages to the Orchestra Hall stage.